20.12 Update 1 release notes

 You can configure Prisma Cloud to rename Defenders with unique strings on upgrade.
 Renaming Defenders might break other product configurations, so it is disabled by default.

 To enable Defender renaming on upgrade, redeploy Defenders in your EKS (AWS) and AKS (Azure) clusters.

 - Generate the Defender DaemonSet YAML from the Console UI or with twistcli.

-- - name: CLOUD_HOSTNAME_ENABLED value: "true"Update the Prisma Cloud objects.$ kubectl apply -f defender.yamlUpon upgrade, old Defenders appear in Console as disconnected until they’re automatically cleaned up by Console.
+- Open the YAML file, and set the CLOUD_HOSTNAME_ENABLED environment variable to true.- name: CLOUD_HOSTNAME_ENABLED value: "true"Update the Prisma Cloud objects.$ kubectl apply -f defender.yamlUpon upgrade, old Defenders appear in Console as disconnected until they’re automatically cleaned up by Console.
 Upgraded Defenders, with their longer unique name, appear alongside the old disconnected Defenders.

 - If you’ve assigned a specific Defender in your AWS or Azure environment to scan your registries, this setting will break when Defenders reconnect to Console with their longer unique names.
 In your registry settings (Defend > Vulnerabilities > Images > Registry settings) you’ll see the following error:Registry Scan: no available defender was foundTo fix the issue, open the registry setting, and select the renamed Defender.Policy rules with host-specific scopes will no longer match for AWS and Azure hosts.
 Manually reconfigure any collections with this type of scope.